cesarsotovalero/cesarsotovalero.github.io/_posts/2020-01-06-deploying-to-maven-central.md

 Maven Central is the de-facto repository for hosting software artifacts that compile to the JVM.
 In this post, I'll describe the process of releasing a new artifact in Maven Central following a step-by-step approach.

 <aside class="quote">
-    <em>Containing over four million software artifacts, the Maven Central Repository is one of the world’s largest and oldest archives of software libraries.</em>
+    <em>“Containing over four million software artifacts, the Maven Central Repository is one of the world’s largest and oldest archives of software libraries.”</em>
 </aside>

 ## Contents